girOly/resource_wall/docs/user_stories.md

 # User Stories

+Typical User: Instructor / Student

-## User should be able to save a resource
+## User should be able to save and customize a resource

-as a user I want to save and customize an extenal url, because I want to personalize and centralize my interests.
+as a Student I want to save and customize an external lecture, because I want to personalize and centralize my library of educational resources.

+Front-end Requirement: Save URL , Customize Saved URL

+User Experience Implementation: Input Form, Edit Button, Delete Button

+Back-end Implementation: URL Section in Database

+Feature: Save and Customize Resources

-## User should be able to seach for saved resources
+## User should be able to search for saved resources

-as a user I want to be able to search for resources of other users with parameters, because I want to broaden information access.
+as a Student I want to be able to search an educational library based on my parameters, because I want to facilitate my access for specific educational content.

+Front-end Requirement: Search Database, Parameter Specification

+User Experience Implementation: Search Form, Parameter Form

+Back-end Implementation: Search queries for SQL using specific parameters

+Feature: Search for a Saved Resource

+Parameter: Topics/Subjects specific to a given Resource

 ## User should be able to categorize resources

-as a user I want to be able to categorize my resources because I want to organize and browse releveant resouces.
+as an Instructor I want to be able to categorize my educational resources because I want to access a specific resource to quickly lookup information while omitting unrelated resources.

+Front-end Requirement: Categorize resources, Parameter Specification

+User Experience Implementation: Select Topic/Category in Resource Creation, Edit Category

+Back-end Implementation: Categories section in Database + Linked with Resources

+Feature: Categorize a Resource

 ## User should be able to comment on any resource

-as a user I want be able to comment on resources because I want to share my opinion with the community.
+as a Student I want be able to comment on a specific lecture because I want to share my opinion with the community on a given topic, as well as ask questions on information that i did not properly grasp.

+Front-end Requirement: Post Comment route

+User Experience Implementation: Comment text-form

+Back-end Implementation: Comments section in Database + Linked with Resources

+Feature: Post a Comment

 ## User should be able to rate resources

-as a user I want rate resources because I want to be able to have a hand in the quality of submissions.
+as a Student I want to rate educational resources because I want to be able to have a hand in the quality of submissions and reduce the amount of poorly created resources.

+Front-end Requirement: Rating Form (1 to 5)

+User Experience Implementation: Rating selector with Icons

+Back-end Implementation: Rating Modifier in Query + Rating section in Database

+Feature: Rate a Resource

 ## User should be able to like resources

-as a user I want to be able to group resources by ones I enjoy because it allows for a simple filter.
+as an Instructor I want to like a specific educational resource because I want to be able to like and pin higher quality submissions for efficient access later on.

+Front-end Requirement: Saves Resource in Liked Section

+User Experience Implementation: Pin Icon

+Back-end Implementation: Liked Section in Database

+Feature: Like a Resource

 ## User should be able to see their liked and created resources

-as a user I want to be able to see all my resources I've interacted with in one place because I want to stay up to date with my past post/resources.
+as a Student I want to see my liked resources because I want to be able to quickly reference back to submissions that i have enjoyed.

+Front-end Requirement: Liked Category

+User Experience Implementation: Liked Tab in Resource View

+Back-end Implementation: Liked Section in Database

+Feature: View a liked Resource

 ## User should be able to register, login, logout and update profile information

-as a user I want be able to hold all of my options and personalizations in one place because it allows me to have an experience that follows me.
+As a User i want to be able to create my own personalized experience because i want to be able to access the website as an individual, with my own settings and information.

+Front-end Requirement: Login / Register Forms with Login and Log Out buttons

+User Experience Implementation: Easy to use Header forms/buttons to link to Login/Register/Log Out Routes

+Back-end Implementation: User Database

+Feature: Register/Login/LogOut and Update Profile